claremontqualitymanagement/TAFServer/README.md

 # Getting started
 ## Pre-requisites
-To run the *TAF Backend Server* you must first make sure you meet the following pre-requisites:
+To ger going with the *TAF Backend Server* you must first make sure you perform the following steps:
-* Obtain the **TafBackend.jar** file.
+1. Obtain the **TafBackend.jar** file.
-* Make sure your TAF tests are running a TAF version of at least 2.5.24.
+2. Make sure your TAF tests are running a TAF version of at least 2.5.24.
-* Make sure you have a Java JRE of at least version 1.8 since *Taf Backend Server* is implemented with Java language level 8.
+3. Make sure you have a Java JRE of at least version 1.8 since *Taf Backend Server* is implemented with Java language level 8.
+4. Start your *TAF Backed Server*
-* Tell your TAF tests to report results to *TAF Backend Server*.
+4. Tell your TAF tests to report results to *TAF Backend Server*.

 Don't worry.
 We'll walk you through the steps.

-## Obtaining the executable file
+## 1. Obtaining the executable file
 Contact sales@claremont.se about *TAF Backend Server*.

-## Check your TAF version
+## 2. Check your TAF version
 In your test automation project, open the `pom.xml` file and look for a section like
 ```pom
         <dependency>